Ludvík Reindl

 photo: Archive of the witness

 Ludvík Reindl was born on April 24, 1964 in České Budějovice and grew up in Horní Stropnice.
 He came from a family that preferred not to talk about politics because of the different opinions of its members.
 However, he was strongly shaped by his religious faith, especially his clear anti-communist stance.
 He trained as a bricklayer, then served briefly in the Border Guard in the early 1980s, after which he was transferred to a tank battalion.
 He considered emigrating, but he says the Lord had other plans for him.
 He worked on the construction of the Temelín Nuclear Power Plant, later gained valuable experience in a plastering company and stayed with this profession, which he truly sees as a blessing.
 He entered the post-revolutionary era with it, when he started his own business.
 He is politically active, believing that one should actively change things for the better.
 He is also active in the historical association Jednadevadesátníci.
-He and his wife raised two daughters.
+He and his wife raised son and daughter.
 In 2023, he lived in the village of Nedabyle, where he also served as deputy mayor for the KDU-CSL.